 Uptake and acceptance of prevention and control strategies in One Health settings need to be analysed with respect to economic conditions and the social and cultural context.
 Economical, sociological, and anthropological empirical studies are needed.
-In addition, well-designed multicentre prospective intervention trials are needed to establish the effectiveness of AMR prevention and control strategies.
+In addition, well-designed multicentre prospective intervention trials are needed to establish the effectiveness of AMR infection prevention and control strategies.
 Cluster-randomised studies, in which groups of subjects are randomly allocated to interventions, have emerged as an appropriate study design, although they require significant resources and a broad partnership of organisations and investigators to yield useful results.
 Cluster-randomised studies that involve a large, heterogeneous set of hospitals, healthy humans, and clinical, veterinary or environmental settings may yield more generalisable and relevant results than a randomised trial in a single location.

-Assess the effectiveness and cost-effectiveness of specific AMR prevention and control practices, considering different geographic and socio-economic settings cultural and socio-economic societies is necessary to contribute to the reduction of AMR.
-In resource-poor settings the high endemicity of AMR is of concern.
+Assess the effectiveness and cost-effectiveness of specific AMR prevention and control practices, considering different geographic and socio-economic settings

+Identification of the most appropriate and effective infection prevention and control measures and antimicrobial stewardship interventions tailored at different geographic, cultural and socio-economic societies is necessary to contribute to the reduction of AMR.
+In resource-poor settings, the high endemicity of antibiotic resistance is of concern, and the situation concerning antifungal resistance is unknown.
 Tailored infection prevention and control strategies, as well as basic but adequate surveillance systems and improved access to accurate diagnostics, need to be developed and implemented.
 The introduction of interventions into any setting must consider the needs of individual societies and cultures in order to be effective, and a 'one size fits all' approach is unlikely to reduce the global burden of AMR.
 The cultural aspects of implementing interventions, differences in resistance and infection patterns, and the economic capacity to bear the cost of interventions must be considered when developing, implementing and evaluating new interventions for different settings.